 Hadrian’s ascension to the throne

-In August 117 AD, the seventy-four-year-old Roman emperor Trajan left the Levant where he had campaigned since 113 AD against several peoples in the Middle East (in Parthia, Armenia, Assyria, Mesopotamia).
+In August 117 AD, the sixty-four-year-old Roman emperor Trajan left the Levant where he had campaigned since 113 AD against several peoples in the Middle East (in Parthia, Armenia, Assyria, Mesopotamia).
 Feeling sick, he boarded a ship bound for Rome, leaving one of his generals, Hadrian, in Syria to suppress a Jewish revolt.
 A few days after his departure, on 8 August 117, at Selinus in Cilicia on the southern coast of Turkey, the journey halted when Trajan died of a stroke.
 He was incinerated, and a mausoleum, a cenotaph, was built there, while his ashes were sent back to Rome, where they were buried in the base of the marble column depicting his military achievements in a long, spiral relief band.